State Wind Bands

 Teacher professional learning opportunity

-The State Wind Bands provide the opportunity for teachers to join the program in the capacity of a band staff member or conductor.
+The State Wind Bands provide the opportunity for teachers to join a professional learning program run in conjunction with the student ensemble.

 There are 3 key outcomes that will be covered through the teaching mentor program.